 History of Tennis Bracelets

-A tennis bracelet is a type of bracelet that contains a line of small diamonds or other gemstones mounted in a chain of tiny precious metal setting.
-Being an elegant piece of jewellery, tennis bracelets are usually made of 14K or 18K gold, or platinum.
+A tennis bracelet is a type of bracelet that contains a line of small diamonds or other gemstones mounted in a chain of precious metal setting.
+Being an elegant piece of jewellery, tennis bracelets are usually made of gold or platinum.

 Tennis Bracelet Styles and Settings

 There are many different styles of tennis bracelets.
-While most designs contain one row of diamonds, some bracelets feature two or even three rows of diamonds.
+While the classic design contains one row of diamonds, some tennis bracelets feature two or even three rows of stones.

-Settings are usually one of three varieties: prong, channel or bezel.
+Tennis bracelet settings are usually one of three varieties: prong, channel or bezel (full and half).
 Each style securely holds the diamonds, thus the design you choose should be based only on your personal preference.

-If you are buying a tennis bracelet made with white gold or platinum, make sure the diamonds look colourless as yellow tints in them will stick out against the white background.
+If you are buying a tennis bracelet made in white gold or platinum, make sure the diamonds look colourless as yellow tints in them will stick out against the white background.

-However, it’s not always necessary to have top-grade colour diamonds in your bracelet.
-In case you are shopping for a yellow gold tennis bracelet, it’s totally fine to have stones with a slightly yellow tint, since the colour of the diamonds will blend with the colour of the metal and become less noticeable.
+However, it’s not always necessary to have top-grade colour diamonds (D-E-F) in your bracelet.
+In case you are shopping for a yellow or rose gold tennis bracelet, it’s totally fine to have stones with a slightly yellow tint as the colour of the diamonds will blend with the colour of the metal and become less noticeable.

-Whatever the exact grade of your diamonds’ colour, the most important that it be the same for all the stones.
+Whatever your choice of the diamonds’ colour, the most important that it be the same for all the stones throughout the bracelet.

 In terms of tennis bracelets, clarity of diamonds is not as important as their colour.
 These diamonds are too small for most of their flaws to be visible with the naked eye.

-However, keep in mind, that clarity starts to matter more when your bracelet features larger diamonds.
-The inclusions in larger diamonds are simply more visible, so make sure bigger diamonds don’t have visible defects.
+However, keep in mind, that clarity starts to matter more when your bracelet features larger diamonds (0.50 ct and above).
+The inclusions in larger diamonds are simply more visible, so make sure bigger diamonds don’t have noticeable blemishes.